YerToffeeRoll/primeTables/README.md

 #Requirements

-you can use whatever programming language you like for this exercise
+you can use whatever programming language you like for this exercise :white_check_mark:

-Do not use a brute force / trial division algorithm
+Do not use a brute force / trial division algorithm :white_check_mark:

-Should have a test for a performant prime algorithm that can generate a list of 20,000+ primes
+Should have a test for a performant prime algorithm that can generate a list of 20,000+ :white_check_mark: primes

-small commits to git so that we can see how you’ve developed your solution
+small commits to git so that we can see how you’ve developed your :white_check_mark: solution

-write your application with high unit test coverage
+write your application with high unit test coverage :white_check_mark:

-for the input and output you can use the console, a web page, or something else
+for the input and output you can use the console, a web page, or something else :white_check_mark:

-please write an algorithm to solve the prime number generation - do not use a library method to generate your primes
+please write an algorithm to solve the prime number generation - do not use a library method to generate your primes :white_check_mark:

-the user should input a whole number N, where is N is at least 1
+the user should input a whole number N, where is N is at least 1 :white_check_mark:

-the application should output an N+1 x N+1 grid of numbers
+the application should output an N+1 x N+1 grid of numbers :white_check_mark: